WH’s Klain panned for retweeting post on ‘ultimate work-around’ for federal vaccine requirement

 "Important," Cruz tweeted.
 "Foolish RT from WH chief of staff.
 He said the quiet part out loud.
 Biden admin knows it’s likely illegal (like the eviction moratorium) but they don’t care."

 The senator was referring to the Supreme Court’s ruling last month that blocked the Biden administration from continuing a temporary eviction ban in place due to the coronavirus.
-The court said that the Centers for Disease Control and Prevention lacked the authority to reimpose the moratorium earlier that month without congressional approval.
+The court said that the Centers for Disease Control and Prevention (CDC) lacked the authority to reimpose the moratorium earlier that month without congressional approval.

 Klain did not immediately respond to an after-hours email from Fox News.